jamesmoriarty/nebula/README.md

 nebula-js
 =========

-A Javascript port of a game I wrote in Ruby.
+A _work in progress_ Javascript port of a game I wrote in Ruby.
 You can play it [here](http://jamesmoriarty.github.io/nebula-js/index.html).

 Run
 ---